Students: Programs are offered to any group fourth grade or above.

 Dan is able to use his gift of communication to get all people involved in higher level thinking topics.
 Any level of education can benefit by having a speaker like Dan in their classroom, especially classes focusing on writing, language use, reading and other areas of communication.

-I have had Dan come to speak to my students from the perspective of writing a book.
-As an experienced author, Dan was able to share his experiences and answer questions from my students.
+I had Dan come to speak to my students from the perspective of writing a book.
+As an award-winning author, Dan was able to share his experiences and answer questions from my students.
 The students talked about Dan for several days after his visit, and they grew to value writing in their personal lives from that experience.

-John Dunaway, Public School Teacher – 17 years
+Public School Teacher – 21 years

 School and Private Coach – 20 years